 If you are an insured Ontario resident with a valid Ontario Health Insurance Plan (OHIP) health card you are entitled to certain benefits when outside of Canada; however since coverage for out-of-country health care services is limited, you should consider purchasing supplementary insurance.

-Full-time undergraduate students who are enrolled in 1.5 on-campus credits, undergraduate co-op students on an officially recognized work term, and graduate students on a study term are automatically enrolled in the FEDS/GSA Health and Dental Plan which offers international coverage for 150 days per trip.
+Full-time undergraduate students who are enrolled in 1.5 on-campus credits, undergraduate co-op students on an officially recognized work term, and graduate students on a study term are automatically enrolled in the WUSA/GSA Health and Dental Plan which offers international coverage for 150 days per trip.

 For more information on staying insured while working abroad, please visit the co-operative education website.